 There are two kinds of crimp beads: tube shaped and round shaped.
-The tube shaped crimp beads are most often available in sterling or gold-filled, while the round are normally made of base metal.
-While it's all a matter a taste and preference, I have to say that I have found the tube shaped crimp beads to be much easier to work with.
-So, if you are new to crimping, I would recommend starting with tubes, and those are the types of crimp beads (2x2mm) I use in this tutorial.Continue to 2 of 8 below.
+The tube-shaped crimp beads are most often available in sterling or gold-filled, while the round are normally made of base metal.
+While it's all a matter a taste and preference, the tube-shaped crimp beads to be much easier to work with.
+So, if you are new to crimping, we would recommend starting with tubes, and those are the types of crimp beads (2x2mm) used in this tutorial.Continue to 2 of 8 below.

 02 of 08

 First, let's take a good look at the crimping pliers.
 This is a tool designed specifically for securing crimp beads.
 While some jewelry makers will simply use a pair of chain-nosed or flat-nosed pliers and flatten the bead to close it, we prefer to use crimping pliers to secure a crimp bead because I think it gives it a more polished look.

 To understand how to use crimping pliers, you need to have an understanding of how they work.
 Look at the nose of the pliers and notice how there are grooves inside of it.Continue to 3 of 8 below.

 03 of 08